 listen=YES # Enable listening on IPv4 sockets

-# Add the pound sign (#) at the beginning of the following line to comment out the following parameter.
+# Add the pound sign (#) at the beginning of the following line to comment it out

 #listen_ipv6=YES # Disable listening on IPv6 sockets